ChrisAbdo/IS373-Hexo/blog/source/_posts/kernel.md

+---
+title: Kernels
+---

+# Introduction to Kernels

 ## Understanding Kernels: Managing System Resources and Hardware

-## Introduction to Kernels

 A kernel is the core component of an operating system (OS) that manages system resources and hardware interactions.
 It serves as a bridge between applications and the physical hardware of a computer, ensuring that software can effectively utilize the hardware without needing to manage low-level operations directly.